sagemathinc/cowasm/packages/wasi-js/README.md

 ## History

-This started as a fork of version 0.12.0 of @wasmer/wasi to keep it alive, since the Wasmer company deleted it entirely \(replacing it with a rust rewrite with very different goals\), and I would like to use it in [python\-wasm](https://github.com/sagemathinc/python-wasm).
+This started long ago as a fork of version 0.12.0 of @wasmer/wasi to keep it alive, since the Wasmer company deleted it entirely \(replacing it with a rust rewrite with very different goals\), and I would like to use it in [Zython](https://github.com/sagemathinc/zython).
 I added some functionality to better support blocking IO and other features needed mainly in the browser.
 I also found and _**fixed some very subtle bugs**_ while trying to get the cPython test suite to work.

 There is no real test suite directly of this package.
 That said, I have tested it quite a bit indirectly via Python test suites.